What to expect

 There are three colleges at Caulfield campus (Pegasus, Phoenix and Auriga), one college across Caulfield and Parkville (Lupa), three at Clayton campus (Orion, Centaurus and Ursa) and Aquila College at Peninsula campus.
-Each college has 250 student members, about 20 college advisors (higher-year students acting as mentors) and three members of the academic staff in leadership positions.
+Each college has 250 student members, about 20 college advisors (higher-year students acting as mentors) In addition each college has three academic and professional staff in leadership positions.

 College support teams

 College head and deputy college heads: These are honorary positions filled by professional or academic staff who have a strong commitment to student engagement and support.
 College and deputy heads attend and participate in a range of college events, providing college members and advisors with leadership and insight into university life.

 College coordinator: This role is filled by a full-time staff member responsible for coordinating a range of academic, social and recreational activities and programs.